 Make sure the supplier can grow with your brand.

-In-house manufacturing vs outsourcing
+In-house manufacturing vs. outsourcing

-Average production lead times (sample + mass production)
+Average lead times (sampling + mass production)

-Quality control procedures and rework policy
+QC procedure and rework policy

 Ability to scale for future orders